Rutherglen in numbers: How the SNP's vote collapsed to hand Labour victory

 Overall, the numbers behind the by-election reflect a picture of people weary of the SNP, and politics in general.

-Just as the SNP vote collapes, so to did that of the Conservatives, who's candidate Thomas Kerr failed to even secure his deposit.
+Just as the SNP vote collapes, so to did that of the Conservatives, whose candidate Thomas Kerr failed to even secure his deposit.

 A surge in the Scottish Green vote also never materialised, with candidate Cameron Eadie securing just just 601 votes